Best Backpacking Water Filters of 2024

 Closeup of the Sawyer Squeeze water filter in front of an alpine lake

-Sawyer Squeeze – Photo credit: HEATHER ELDRIDGE (CleverHiker.com)
+The Sawyer Squeeze is lightweight, effective, and easy to use. – Photo credit: HEATHER ELDRIDGE (CleverHiker.com)

 We’ve used just about every type of filtration and purification method available in our 20,000 miles of hiking over the past decade.
+From brands like Sawyer, Katadyn, Platypus, Aquamira, and more, we tested for water quality, maintenance and longevity, treatment time, weight and packability, and ease of use.
 Whether you’re looking for ultralight filtration for your next big adventure or a reliable purifier for overseas travel, our team of experts will help you find the perfect water treatment for your needs.

 Quick Picks for Water Filters